dexgs/livestreaming/README.md

 ## Web Player

 An example webpage for playing live streams using [mpegts.js](https://github.com/xqq/mpegts.js) is provided.
-To use it, serve the `www` directory with a web server and set the value of `stream_backend_url` in `www/js/config.js` to the address at which `ShaRT` accepts HTTP connections, i.e. if `ShaRT` is accessible over HTTP at `http://example.com/streams`, set that as the value of `stream_backend_url`.
+To use it, do the following:
+1. Serve the `www` directory with a web server.
+2. Set the values of `stream_backend_url` and `srt_url` to the URLs at which ShaRT is configured to accept HTTP and SRT subscriber connections respectively.

 ## Web API